-McCreary, a Republican, was the representative for Pennsylvania's 6th congressional district from 1907 to 1913.
+McCreary was the representative for Pennsylvania’s 6th congressional district and was a Republican.
+He served from 1907 to 1913.

 From Nov 1903 to Mar 1913, McCreary missed 408 of 996 roll call votes, which is 41.0%.
 This is worse than the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.